aufau/SaberMod/README.rst

   3 - League Mod
   =====================  =====================  =====================

+g_requireClientside <0|1>
+  Allow only players with matching clientside to join the game.

 g_restrictChat <0|1>
   Prevent spectators from speaking to players and all clients from speaking to dueling players.